 Your students were able to experience the Greek Mythology Tour, Architecture Challenge, and Polychromy Activity during their STEAM Expedition.
 Upon returning to your classroom, the following questions can serve as a post-visit reflection for your students.
-This can be done through a 15-minute class discussion, or these questions can be assigned for homework and assessment.
+This can be done through a 20-30 minute class discussion, or these questions can be assigned for homework and assessment.

-- 1. Describe the architecture of the Parthenon. - 2.
-What are similarities and differences between Doric and Ionic orders of columns? - 3.
-What function did the Parthenon have back in ancient Greece? - 4.
-Why would Athens, not other city-states (such as Sparta or Corinth) build this architectural masterpiece? - 5.
-List names of gods and goddesses you remember seeing at the Parthenon, and their roles. - 6.
-Before these Olympian gods ruled Greece, there were other older gods.
-What are these gods called? - 7.
-What is the story of how Athena was born OR how Athena became the main goddess of Athens? - 8.
-How would you describe the giant statue of Athena to someone who has never seen it before? - 9.
-Based on your observations, how does color impact how you picture ancient Greece? - 10.
-Name something that was used or created in ancient Greece that is still used today. - 11.
-Nashville has been known as the "Athens of the South" since the 1820s-about 200 years!
-Do you think that Nashville is still the "Athens of the South"?
-Why or why not? - 12.
-What surprised you about your visit to the Parthenon today? - 13.
-Pick one word to summarize your entire STEAM Expedition to the Parthenon.
+• -visit reflection for your students.
+This can be done through a 20-30 minute class discussion, or these ons can be assigned for homework and assessment.
+1. Describe the architecture of the Parthenon.
+2. What was the function of the Parthenon in ancient Greece?
+What is the function of our Parthenon in Nashville today?
+3. Why would Athens, not other city-states (such as Sparta or Corinth) build this architectural masterpiece?
+4. List some of the gods and goddesses you remember seeing at the Parthenon, and their roles.
+5. How would you describe the giant statue of Athena to someone who has never seen it before?
+6. Based on your observations, how does knowing about the color on ancient sculptures change how you picture ancient Greece?
+7. What surprised you most about your visit to the Parthenon?

+8. Pick one word to summarize your entire STEAM Expedition to the Parthenon.